 1. INTRODUCTION 2

 2. KEY DOCUMENTS 3

 3. CAPITAL EXPENDITURE 3

 4. DEBT AND BORROWING AND TREASURY MANAGEMENT 6

 5. COMMERCIAL ACTIVITY 8

 6. OTHER LONG-TERM LIABILITIES 9

 7. KNOWLEDGE AND SKILLS 9

-8. NEXT STEPS 10
+8. THE FUTURE AMBITION OF THE COUNCIL'S CAPITAL PROGRAMME 10

-9. USEFUL LINKS 10
+9. USEFUL LINKS 11

-10. APPENDICES 10
+10. APPENDICES 11

-1.0 INTRODUCTION Together we make a difference COUNCIL 1.1 The Chartered Institute of Public Finance and Accountancy (CIPFA) Prudential Code 2017 requires local authorities to produce a capital strategy in order to demonstrate that the council does the following: takes capital and investment decisions in line with service objectives; properly takes account of stewardship, value for money, prudence, sustainability and affordability; sets out the long-term context in which capital expenditure and investment decisions are made; gives due consideration to both risk and reward, and; gives due consideration to the impact on the achievement of priority outcomes.
+1.0 INTRODUCTION 1.1 The Chartered Institute of Public Finance and Accountancy (CIPFA) Prudential Code requires local authorities to produce a capital strategy in order to demonstrate that the council does the following: takes capital and investment decisions in line with service objectives; properly takes account of stewardship, value for money, prudence, sustainability and affordability; sets out the long-term context in which capital expenditure and investment decisions are made; gives due consideration to both risk and reward, and; gives due consideration to the impact on the achievement of priority outcomes.
 1.2 The capital strategy forms part of the council's integrated revenue, capital and balance sheet planning.
 1.3 The strategy is intended to give a high level overview of how capital expenditure, capital financing and treasury management activity contribute to the provision of services.
 It also provides an overview of how associated risk is managed and the implications for future financial sustainability.
 1.4 The purpose of this document is to ensure that Members have sufficient detail to allow them to fully understand the overall capital strategy, its governance procedures and risk appetite.
 1.5 A long-term view is taken when outlining the capital strategy and its associated context, as many schemes will span a number of years and have implications beyond the Medium Term Financial Plan (MTFP).
 All planned capital expenditure and investment decisions are included in the strategy including those undertaken with external partners.
-1.6 CIPFA guidance indicates that the Capital Strategy should have regard to the following areas, each of which will be covered in this document: Capital expenditure Debt and borrowing and treasury management Commercial activity Other long-term liabilities Knowledge and skills 1.7 This document should be read in conjunction with the Council's annual Treasury Management Policy Statement and Practices, Treasury Management and Annual Investment Strategy and the Minimum Revenue Provision Policy Statement.
-Reference
+1.6 CIPFA guidance indicates that the Capital Strategy should have regard to the following areas, each of which will be covered in this document: Capital expenditure Debt and borrowing and treasury management Commercial activity Other long-term liabilities Knowledge and skills The future ambition of the Council's capital programme 1.7 2 Pag This document should be read in conjunction with the Council's annual Treasury Management Policy Statement and Practices, Treasury Management and Annual